particle-iot/docs/src/content/tutorials/device-cloud/cloud-api.md

 Another common thing is to [call a function](/reference/device-cloud/api/#call-a-function).

-To fully take advantage of this tutorial, you should use the [change LED color](/tutorials/device-os/cloud-communication/#function) firmware from the Device OS cloud communication tutorial.
+To fully take advantage of this tutorial, you should flash the code from the get a variable example, above to a test device.
+It supports testing function calls, too.

-{{> codebox content="/assets/files/cloud-communication/function1.cpp" format="cpp" height="300" flash="true"}}

-Once you've flashed this code to a test device, you can now start using function calls.

 {{> cloud-api-function}}

+With the default values, if the function call worked, the status LED on your test device should turn solid red for 10 seconds.

 You'll notice that the URL for calling a function is the same as for getting a variable.
 That works because calling a function uses POST and getting a variable uses GET, so the cloud knows which operation you want to do.